University Catalog 2024-2025

 MATH 4240 Ordinary Differentl Equa (3)

 Review of linear algebra, first-order equations (models, existence, uniqueness, Euler method, phase line, stability of equilibria), higher-order linear equations, Laplace transforms and applications, power series of solutions, linear first-order, systems (autonomous systems, phase plane), application of matrix normal forms, linearization and stability of nonlinear systems, bifurcation, Hopf bifurcation, limit cycles, Poincare-Bendixson theorem, partial differential equations (symmetric boundary-value problems on an interval, eigenvalue problems, eigenfunction expansion, initial-value problems in 1D).
-Note: Students may not receive credit for both 2240 and 4240.
+Note: MATH 4240 is mutually exclusive with MATH 2240.
+Students may receive credit for only one of MATH 2240 or MATH 4240 in the undergraduate degree.

 MATH 4300 Complex Analysis (3)